 We have a dedicated team who specialise in serious sexual offences, along with related offences such as child cruelty, internet offences and child abduction.
-Our expertise covers matters such as applications under section 41 of the Sexual Offences Act 2003; bad character applications; historic allegations; and abuse of process.
+Our expertise covers matters such as applications under section 41 of the Youth Justice and Criminal Evidence Act 1999; bad character applications; historic allegations; and abuse of process.

 Our team is skilled in building rapport with children and other vulnerable people – who may be either witnesses or defendants – both during case preparation and trial.